 If you are on social media you will have seen about a gazillion posts about self-care, taking time out, me time, and putting yourself first.
 It's kind of hard to avoid.
-And while I am very much for self-care (our products are pretty much all designed around this!), I think we need to be careful that it doesn't become yet another we feel guilty about not doing 'properly', and we need to be careful that what we choose to do for self-care doesn't end up overwhelming us.
+And while I am very much for self-care (our products are pretty much all designed around this!), I think we need to be careful that it doesn't become yet another thing we feel guilty about not doing 'properly', and we need to be careful that what we choose to do for self-care doesn't end up overwhelming us.

 How can self-care overwhelm?